MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/index.md

 ms.topic: conceptual
 ms.service: microsoft-edge
 ms.subservice: extensions
-ms.date: 04/03/2023
+ms.date: 08/08/2024
 ---
 # Overview of Microsoft Edge extensions

-A Microsoft Edge *extension* is a small app that developers use to add or modify features of Microsoft Edge to improve a user's browsing experience.
+A Microsoft Edge _extension_, also called an _add-on_, is a small app that developers use to add or modify features of Microsoft Edge to improve a user's browsing experience.
 An extension provides a niche experience or function that is important to a target audience.
+You publish a Microsoft Edge extension at the [Microsoft Edge Add-ons website](https://microsoftedge.microsoft.com/addons/Microsoft-Edge-Extensions-Home).

 You can create a Microsoft Edge extension if you have an idea or product that is based upon either a specific web browser, or improvements to features of specific webpages.
 Examples of *companion experiences* include ad blockers and password managers.